-GTO or “Game Theory Optimal” poker strategy is a popular way of approaching poker for advanced players in 2021.
+GTO or “Game Theory Optimal” poker strategy is a popular way of approaching poker for advanced players.
 It is a strategy that involves making mathematically perfect decisions in every situation.
 For low stakes poker players that are trying to crush games though, I advocate the exploitative strategy instead.

 Exploitative poker strategy is looking for mistakes and imbalances in other poker players game and adopting a strategy that “exploits” them.
 This method has been around a long time and whilst it may not have been articulated as well as it is now, it was very much what low and mid stakes experts were doing in the past.

-In this article, I’m going to set out a few reasons why I firmly believe a more exploitative poker strategy is better for players in low stakes cash games and tournaments.
+In this article, I’m going to set out a few reasons why we believe an exploitative poker strategy is better for players in low stakes cash games and tournaments.

 Low stakes players have lots of leaks